 Change in Queen Mary’s Retirement Policy

-The College has decided that it will, in future, operate without a set retirement age for any of its staff.
+Queen Mary has decided that it will operate without a set retirement age for any of its staff.
 It follows that each member of staff has, with immediate effect, the right to determine the date on which they will retire.
 In order to do so, the employee will need to give the period of notice required of them in their contract of employment.

 Extended Working Lives